Codegnan-HYD/sql-app-08/README.md

 * Create an ER Diagram using the Conceptual Data Model.
 * Create an ER Diagram using the Logical Data Model.
 * Create an ER Diagram using the Physical Data Model.
-* Insert 6 customers where 4 customers have placed orders and 2 customers have not.
-* Out of 4 customer who placed orders, 2 customers have placed multiple orders, and 2 customers have placed single orders.

 #### Data Set:
 * Customer First Name, Customer Last Name, Customer Mobile Order Date, Order Amount, and No. of Items.